 - if the UE is operating in single-registration mode, the UE shall in addition handle the 5GS update status as specified in 3GPP TS 24.501 [54] for the abnormal case when a registration procedure for mobility or periodic registration update performed over 3GPP access fails and the registration attempt counter is equal to 5; and

-- if the UE does not change to state EMM-REGISTERED.PLMN-SEARCH, the UE shall attempt to select GERAN.
-UTRAN or NG-RAN radio access technology.
+- if the UE does not change to state EMM-REGISTERED.PLMN-SEARCH, the UE shall

+- attempt to select GERAN, UTRAN or NG-RAN radio access technology.
+Additionally, if the UE selects GERAN or UTRAN radio access technology, the UE may disable the E-UTRA capability as specified in clause 4.5.
+If No E-UTRA Disabling In 5GS is enabled at the UE (see 3GPP TS 24.368 [50]) and the UE selects NG-RAN radio access technology, it shall not disable the E-UTRA capability; otherwise, the UE may disable the E-UTRA capability as specified in clause 4.5.

+NOTE 6: Whether the UE requests RRC to treat the active E-UTRA cell as barred (see 3GPP TS 36.304 [21]) is left to the UE implementation.

+Editor's note: It is FFS whether a USIM file for the No E-UTRA Disabling In 5GS configuration is needed.

 If a GERAN or UTRAN cell is selected: